CosmoGirl: Project 2024

 Project 2024 was created in 2002.
 It was named 2024 because that was when the youngest readers would be thirty-five years old, old enough to run for President of the United States.
 Project 2024 was about helping young girls realize their dreams and has been supported by Senator Hillary Clinton, fashion designer Michael Kors, music mogul Sean "Diddy" Combs, and MySpace creator Tom Anderson.

 Editions in other languages

 There have also been editions of the magazine in other countries, including the UK, the Netherlands, the Czech Republic, Turkey, China, Hong Kong and Indonesia, all written in the country's native language.
-(See also the External links section.)
+(See the External links section.)

 The UK CosmoGirl closed in June 2007.
 The magazine was considered unsustainable, since many adolescent girls had migrated to the internet or to other magazines targeted at an older age group.

 The last Indonesian issue was published in September 2017.
 Its website remained online, but was no longer updated.
 Since November 2020, it is an unrelated aggregator website.

 In the Netherlands, the last Dutch CosmoGirl was released in June 2021.
 Its publisher, Audax Groep, considered it no longer financially viable.